sebrk/FSProgress/README.md

 It uses GCD as a Singelton and can be messaged by sending objects that conform to the **FSData** protocol.

-This is setup as a iOS Framework.
+This is setup as an iOS Framework.
 Import it as a submodule or build it separately and add it to your project.

 ### How do I get set up? ###